 PIN: A PIN is required to get a Chase credit card cash advance at an ATM.
-You can call the number on the back of your card to request a PIN from Chase customer service.
+You can call the number you see on the back of your card to request a PIN from Chase customer service.

 How to Do It: You use your Chase credit card like a debit card to get money from an ATM.
 Your cash advance balance is the amount you withdraw, plus the cash advance fee.

 So, to put it simply, cash advances are expensive.
 You really should avoid them entirely unless you’re in an emergency situation and a cash advance is your only option.
 If you do have to make one, you can’t avoid the fee, but you can prevent a lot of the interest if you repay your balance right away.
 But you should also know that cash advances will look bad to your issuer, and could also hurt your chances of getting a credit limit increase in the future.